silverbulletmd/silverbullet/docs/View.md

 Inline views support row icons, descriptions, decorations, and custom action buttons.
 An optional `onSelect` callback makes rows interactive; trees can expand without one.
 The widget's Edit button reveals the expression.
 Use `stateKey` to remember tree expansion locally for that page.

+Use `presentation = { mode = "table" }` to display source objects in a table with automatic columns and Markdown cells.
+Explicit column definitions let you choose attributes, labels, types, and display callbacks.
+Tables support the same selection and action callbacks as other views.

 For examples with actions and the full option reference, see [[API/view]].
-Search, segments, and docking controls belong to view panels.
+Inline views can opt into a filter input; segments and docking controls belong to panels.

 # Using a panel
 * `Up` / `Down` (or `Ctrl-p` / `Ctrl-n`) move the selection, `PageUp` / `PageDown` by five, `Home` / `End` to the ends.
 * `Enter` opens the selected row. `Escape` closes the panel, whether or not you have typed anything.
 * Typing ranks rows fuzzily, highlighting the matched characters in each row’s name, list or tree alike.
 * In a tree, `Right` expands (or steps into) a folder and `Left` collapses it (or steps out to its parent). `Enter` on a plain folder expands it, on a folder that is *also* a page it opens the page.
-* `Tab` / `Shift-Tab` step through the segments.
+* `Tab` / `Shift-Tab` step through the segments in lists and trees.
+In tables they move keyboard focus between controls; use `Ctrl-Left` / `Ctrl-Right` in the filter input to switch segments.
 * `Shift-Enter` creates whatever you typed, in views that allow it.
 A create row also appears on its own: second in a list, pinned below the tree in a tree.
 * The **first character typed into an empty box can route**:
   * `^` narrows the page picker to [[Meta Page|meta pages]].